Evolutionary psychology: Testability of hypotheses

-John Alcock describes this as the "No Time Machine Argument", as critics are arguing that since it is not possible to travel back in time to the EEA, then it cannot be determined what was going on there and thus what was adaptive.
+John Alcock describes this as the "No Time Machine Argument": critics argue that since it is not possible to travel back in time to the EEA, then it cannot be determined what was going on there, and thus what was adaptive.
 Alcock argues that present-day evidence allows researchers to be reasonably confident about the conditions of the EEA and that the fact that so many human behaviours are adaptive in the current environment is evidence that the ancestral environment of humans had much in common with the present one, as these behaviours would have evolved in the ancestral environment.
-Thus Alcock concludes that researchers can make predictions on the adaptive value of traits.
-Similarly, Dominic Murphy argues that alternative explanations cannot just be forwarded but instead need their own evidence and predictions - if one explanation makes predictions that the others cannot, it is reasonable to have confidence in that explanation.
-In addition, Murphy argues that other historical sciences also make predictions about modern phenomena to come up with explanations about past phenomena, for example, cosmologists look for evidence for what we would expect to see in the modern-day if the Big Bang was true, while geologists make predictions about modern phenomena to determine if an asteroid wiped out the dinosaurs.
+Thus, Alcock concludes that researchers can make predictions on the adaptive value of traits.
+Similarly, Dominic Murphy argues that alternative explanations cannot merely just be forwarded but instead need their own evidence and predictions – if one explanation makes predictions that the others cannot, it is reasonable to have confidence in that explanation.
+In addition, Murphy argues that other historical sciences also make predictions about future phenomena to develop explanations about past phenomena.
+For example, cosmologists look for evidence of what we would expect to see in modern times if the Big Bang were true, while geologists make predictions about modern phenomena to determine if an asteroid wiped out the dinosaurs.
 Murphy argues that if other historical disciplines can conduct tests without a time machine, then the onus is on the critics to show why evolutionary psychology is untestable if other historical disciplines are not, as "methods should be judged across the board, not singled out for ridicule in one context."

 Modularity of mind

-Evolutionary psychologists generally presume that, like the body, the mind is made up of many evolved modular adaptations, although there is some disagreement within the discipline regarding the degree of general plasticity, or "generality," of some modules.
-It has been suggested that modularity evolves because, compared to non-modular networks, it would have conferred an advantage in terms of fitness and because connection costs are lower.
+Evolutionary psychologists generally presume that, like the body, the mind is composed of many evolved modular adaptations, although there is some disagreement within the discipline regarding the degree of general plasticity, or "generality," of some modules.
+One suggestion for the evolution of modularity is that it offered greater fitness and reduced connection costs than non-modular networks.

-In contrast, some academics argue that it is unnecessary to posit the existence of highly domain specific modules, and, suggest that the neural anatomy of the brain supports a model based on more domain general faculties and processes.
-Moreover, empirical support for the domain-specific theory stems almost entirely from performance on variations of the Wason selection task which is extremely limited in scope as it only tests one subtype of deductive reasoning.
+In contrast, some academics argue that it is unnecessary to posit highly domain-specific modules and suggest that the brain's neural anatomy supports a model based on more domain-general faculties and processes.
+Moreover, empirical support for the domain-specific theory stems almost entirely from performance on variations of the Wason selection task, which is extremely limited in scope as it tests only one subtype of deductive reasoning.